 October

 Head out to Hopewell near Canandaigua for this fantastic Halloween display!
-Over 200 skeletons (humans, horses, dinosaurs, and dogs!) are marching on the home, heavily defended by trees (think of the Ents from Lord of the Rings).
+Over 200 skeletons (humans, horses, dinosaurs, and dogs!) are marching on the home, heavily defended by trees (think of the Ents from The Lord of the Rings).

 Visit the Haunted House on CR-4 on Facebook.